zalbastaki/vue-starter/README.md

 # Vue Starter

-This is a vue starter template.
-Find branches with google fonts plugin integrated, and Netlify CMS configured.
+This is a vue starter template with google fonts plugin integrated.
+Find a branch with Netlify CMS configured.

 ## Project setup
 ```